Pinyin: Usage

 The spelling of Chinese geographical or personal names in pinyin has become the most common way to transcribe them in English.
 Pinyin has also become the dominant Chinese input method in mainland China, in contrast to Taiwan, where bopomofo is most commonly used.

 Families outside of Taiwan who speak Mandarin as a mother tongue use pinyin to help children associate characters with spoken words which they already know.
 Children start to learn it in kindergarten, but pinyin disappears from textbooks after primary school.
 Chinese families outside of Taiwan who speak some other language as their mother tongue use the system to teach children Mandarin pronunciation when learning vocabulary in elementary school.

 Since 1958, pinyin has been actively used in adult education as well, making it easier for formerly illiterate people to continue with self-study after a short period of pinyin literacy instruction.

-Pinyin has become a tool for many foreigners to learn Mandarin pronunciation, and is used to explain both the grammar and spoken Mandarin coupled with Chinese characters.
-Books containing both Chinese characters and pinyin are often used by foreign learners of Chinese.
-Pinyin's role in teaching pronunciation to foreigners and children is similar in some respects to furigana-based books with hiragana letters written alongside kanji (directly analogous to bopomofo) in Japanese, or fully vocalized texts in Arabic.
+Pinyin has become a tool for many non-native speakers to learn Mandarin pronunciation, and is used to explain both the grammar and spoken Mandarin coupled with Chinese characters.
+Books containing both Chinese characters and pinyin are often used by non-native speakers learning Chinese.
+Pinyin's role in teaching pronunciation to non-native speakers and children is similar in some respects to furigana-based books with hiragana letters written alongside kanji (directly analogous to bopomofo) in Japanese, or fully vocalized texts in Arabic.

 The tone-marking diacritics are commonly omitted in popular news stories and even in scholarly works, as well as in the traditional Mainland Chinese Braille system, which is similar to pinyin, but meant for blind readers.
 This results in some degree of ambiguity as to which words are being represented.